azarketa/Thermodynamics-theoretical-pills/source/09_Energy_work_and_heat.md

 | **Process magnitude** |   $\psi$, $\Psi$   |       $\delta\psi$       |               $\Psi_{1\to2} = \displaystyle\int_1^2 \delta\psi$               |    **Dependent**    |      **Inexact**      | Quantifies the *mode of change* between states; depends on the transformation path. |
 :::

-:::{admonition} Note: the dummy operators
+:::{note} Note: the dummy operators
-:class: note, dropdown
+:class: dropdown

 So far, the variation operators have been written with explicit reference to their endpoints.
 For a state property change, the expression $\Delta\phi_{1\to2} = \phi_2 - \phi_1$ simply indicates that we are taking the difference in the property $\phi$ between state 1 and state 2.
 Likewise, the value of a process magnitude has been written as $\Psi_{1\to2}$, making explicit that the endpoints of the process.